Zuckerberg's FWD.us to Amnesty Advocates: Don't Talk About Jobs

 Mark Zuckerberg’s FWD.us advocacy group is warning Democrat and GOP legislators to ignore jobs and wages when talking to voters about amnesty bills, and to instead tell stories about “family separation.”

-At a paid briefing by three Democrat polling companies, it was said:
+In a FWD.us-funded polling memo by three Democrat polling companies, the legislators were advised that:

 It is better to focus on all of the aforementioned sympathetic details of those affected [by an amnesty] than to make economic arguments, including arguments about wages or demand for labor.
 As we have seen in the past, talking about immigrants doing jobs Americans won’t do is not a helpful frame, and other economic arguments are less effective than what is recommended above.